 Orchard View, Church Street, Birlingham, Birlingham

-A CHARMING THREE BEDROOM PERIOD COTTAGE MODERNISED AND NOW BEAUTIFULLY PRESENTED TOGETHER WITH DETACHED GARAGE, COTTAGE GARDENS AND DISTANT VIEWS TO BREDON HILL.
+A CHARMING THREE DOUBLE BEDROOM PERIOD HOUSE MODERNISED AND NOW BEAUTIFULLY PRESENTED TOGETHER WITH DETACHED GARAGE, GARDENS AND DISTANT VIEWS TO BREDON HILL.

 Canopied Entrance, Reception Hall, Cloakroom with Shower, Utility Room/Boot Room,

 Attractive Fitted Kitchen/Breakfast Room, Good Sized Lounge/Dining Room (Wood Burning Stove), Three Double Bedrooms, One En-Suite Bathroom, Family Bathroom, Driveway, Detached Garage, Enclosed Gardens.

 Orchard View is a lovely late Victorian period mellowed brick house having been the attention of the present vendors and is now beautifully presented.
 The interior of the property is well planned with character beams, modern fixtures and fittings, a wood burning stove and good-sized rooms throughout.
 The kitchen/breakfast room is the hub of the house with modern working kitchen with Cookmaster cooker with fan ovens and five ring ceramic hob.
 There is a fitted fridge and dishwasher and pleasant south facing window overlooking the cottage garden.
 The property has thumb latch doors in keeping with the character, there are dimmer switches, BT sockets and modern electrics.

 Outside the property there is a good-sized detached garage with very tidy gardens to front and rear and the oil storage tank is discreetly situated to the side of the property.

 Agents note: A most desirable modernised village property within walking distance to the local public house and the church.